pascalpdx/brainsilo.org/content/about/index.md

 title: "About BrainSilo"
 ---

-BrainSilo is a hackspace and maker space in Portland, Oregon.
+BrainSilo was a hackspace and maker space in Portland, Oregon.
 We're a diverse group of artists, makers, hackers and inventors who share a common desire to create, share and learn from each other.

+This website exists for historical reasons only.
+BrainSilo is closed as of February 2015.

 ## Learn More